Skip to content

 • Swagger UIs in Deployed Solutions

 • In some cases, a live Swagger or OpenAPI UI is available within a service or product once it is deployed in an installed solution.
-Once deployed, links to these UIs are shown in the Catalog Detail page, or via the SoFy Console in the General Information for each entry, under the API Explorer tag.
+Once deployed, links to these UIs are shown in the Catalog Detail page, or via the Sandbox Admin Console in the General Information for each entry, under the API Explorer tag.

 Discovering REST API Base URLs in Deployed Solutions